ivyldewitt/blog/content/post/ten-minutes-of-go.md

 >"Go suffers no fools"

 I warn you, that is not a joke at all.
-Go will tell you if you declared a variable and didn't use it, if you're mismatching types (coming from JavaScript this was especially painful to learn) and any unused packages.
-Go does not allow for sloppy code, and while it can be difficult at times it does force you to be a more attentive programmer.
+Go will tell you if you declared a variable and didn't use it, if you're mismatching types (coming from JavaScript this was especially painful to learn) and subtly hint that you added but didn't use a package.
+Go rarely allows for sloppy code, and while it can be difficult at times it does force you to be a more attentive programmer.

 #### Concurrency

 In some respects, you could argue that concurrency is the core of what makes Go so successful.
 With modern computing, concurrency is crucial to using multicore machines running web servers with multiple clients.
 Due to how often that type of computing environment is used at Google, it's no wonder why Go was made to handle it.

-I won't explain the full details of concurrency here, but in short, concurrency is the expression of a program as a composition of several autonomous activities.
-Stated in another way this involves multiple copies of a program being run at the same time, but during execution the copies of the program are communicating with each other.
-Think of it as a baton pass.
-Go utilizes this through channels and go routines, which allow for simple and easy communication between running tasks.
+I won't explain the full details of concurrency here, but in short it is the expression of  multiple copies of a program being run at the same time, and during execution the copies of the program are communicating with each other.
+Think of it as a baton pass - two runners are moving alongside each other, and doing handoffs at specific intervals.
+Go utilizes concurrency through channels and go routines, which allow for simple and easy communication between running tasks.

 #### Simplicity

 With everything I've added so far, you might be thinking: *Go seems unreasonably difficult to learn.*

 I want to be sincere in saying that **Go is simple**.
 Deceptively so, even.
 In my opinion, one of the nice things about Go's error checking is that it allows for very clean, readable code.
-Go has a robust Standard Library, and is overall very simple to learn.
-One of the neat things about Go is that it has many of the features that other languages use frameworks for - most notably its net/http package for creating web servers.
+Go has a robust standard library, and is overall very simple to learn.
+One of the neat things about Go is that it has many of the features within its standard library that other languages use frameworks for - most notably its net/http package for creating web servers.

 #### So what does Go look like?